Started in 2012, Finished in 2019

 - In 2012, we acquired a 1950’s box truck (formerly used to sell snacks) that we converted to run on 100% vegetable oil.

-- Our current project is to make it run on vegetable oil; we are installing a system that will clean restaurant’s waste vegetable oil and feed it into the truck’s tank.
+- We have successfully reconfigured it to run on vegetable oil; we installed a system that cleans restaurant’s waste vegetable oil and feeds it into the truck’s tank.